Send the link below via email or IMCopy

 If you are a full time undergraduate, participating libraries may offer you reference access to their print resources (electronic items are not included).

 For more information on how to join the scheme, and to see if your local library is a member of SCONUL, visit: http://www.keele.ac.uk/library/info/part/otherlibraries/sconul/

 (Please note: part time students, postgraduates and staff may receive different borrowing rights, depending on the institution).

 The top floor of the Library contains the majority of the book stock.
-All items on this floor are either 1 week loan, 2 week loan or reference.

 The classmarks on this floor range from DG - Z (not including JX-KW, which is housed in the Law Library on the Ground Floor).